 <?php echo esc_url( get_theme_file_uri( 'assets/images/placeholder.jpg' ) ); ?>

-Of course, you should first have placed the placeholder.jpg image in the /assets/images folder of your theme.
+Of course, you should first place the placeholder.jpg image in the /assets/images folder of your theme.

 The following instruction generates the text you want to translate.